alonzolopez/alonzolopez.github.io/_posts/robotics/2023-03-18-quaternions-for-robotics.md

 $${}^{A}_{B}q = [0.9239, \;-0.3827, \;0, \;0]$$

-The vector can be expressed in the A frame as follows,
+The vector can be expressed in the /$A/$ frame as follows,

 ```matlab
 >> v_wrt_B = [0, 0, 1]